beancount/smart_importer/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You can use your smart importers in the very same way as conventional importers.
-I.e., you can add them to your beancount importer configuration file, like this:
+I.e., you can add them to your Beancount importer configuration file, like this:

 .. code:: python